 Superficial frostbite, as seen here on the tip of a finger, is most common on the fingers, toes, nose, ears, cheeks and chin.

 When to see a doctor

-Make an appointment to see your doctor if you're concerned about persistently cold hands.
-Your doctor can check if your cold hands are caused by a problem with your blood flow or nerves.
+Make an appointment to see your health care provider if you're concerned about persistently cold hands.
+Your provider can check if your cold hands are caused by a problem with your blood flow or nerves.
 Treatment is aimed at the underlying cause of your cold hands.
-Depending on your condition, your doctor may recommend lifestyle changes to help improve symptoms.
+Depending on your condition, your provider may recommend lifestyle changes to help improve symptoms.